ggregoire/log.js/README.md

 Documentation
 =============

 Simple logging with descriptions and colors.
-Tested in Chrome.
+Tested in Chrome and Firebug.
 Version 0.1

 ##Examples